Skip to content

 During this phase, we will work collaboratively to gain a better understanding of the aspects of yourself that you dislike or wish to change.
 As we progress, you will begin to experience a softening of inner tension and conflict.
 For example, I may invite you to envision your inner critic as a person—describing their appearance, voice, or mannerisms.
 We may explore how your inner criticism takes shape, size, form, or color.
 Additionally, we might explore the bodily sensations associated with feelings of shame and even consider visualizing and drawing them on paper.

 Our primary goal is to help you develop a strong sense of self that will provide lasting resilience in all areas of your life.
-Through a series of solution-focused questions and explorations, we will examine how you can cultivate inner strength and self-care on practical, emotional, interpersonal, and spiritual levels.
-Our intention is for you to fully internalize and integrate these newfound capacities, enabling you to effectively manage your emotions, behaviors, and relationships long after our coaching sessions have concluded.
+Through a series of existential questions and explorations, we will examine how you can cultivate inner strength on practical, emotional, interpersonal, and spiritual levels.
+Our intention is for you to fully internalize and integrate these newfound capacities, enabling you to effectively manage your emotions, behaviors, and relationships long after our sessions have concluded.

 Moving Towards Your Full Potential